Kairotic/coding-with-knots/quipu.md

 potential internal connections.

 But there are very many different sonification approaches in a sonification laboratory – which one to choose?
-In the seminar we discussed for a while the general problem, namely how to understand graphs as time series, which is not always easy: many different non-trivial paths are possible.
+Quipu present specific challenges, namely how to understand graphs as time series, which is not always easy: many different non-trivial paths are possible.
 The quipus have a very distinct shape: a rather long series of small graphs, each of which have a couple of potentially relevant, but very different dimensions (such as color, number, length).
 Because sonification is particularly good at giving insight into parallel serial data, our first sketch was to treat the series of pendants from one end of the primary cord to the other, as a series in time (as you would do with a text).

 The current state of research makes it plausible that the colours used in quipus are of significance, but it is so far unclear of what.
 The